stephaneVercouillieBMID/slate/source/jose.html.md

 Following steps will show you how to generate a JWS Compact Serialization object:

 <ol>
-  <li>Build a JSON object including all the header elements, which express the cryptographic properties of the JWS object — this is known as the JWS Header.
-The header parameters are listed below:</li>
+  <li>Build a JSON object including the below header elements, which express the cryptographic properties of the JWS object — this is known as the JWS Header.</li>
 </ol>

 Parameter | Required | Description
 :-------- | :--------| :-----
 **alg** | Required | This parameter identifies the cryptographic algorithm used to secure the JWS.
 The <i>"alg"</i> value for this use can be found in the <a href="https://belgianmobileid.github.io/slate/login.html#3-1-checking-itsme-openid-provider-configuration" target="blank">itsme® Discovery document</a>, using one of these keys: <i>"request_object_signing_alg_values_supported"</i>, <i>"id_token_signing_alg_values_supported"</i>, <i>"token_endpoint_auth_signing_alg_values_supported"</i> or <i>"userinfo_signing_alg_values_supported"</i>.
-**jku** | Optionnal | This is a URI that refers to a resource for a set of JSON-encoded public keys, one of which corresponds to the key used to digitally sign the JWS.
-The keys MUST be encoded as a JWK Set (JWK).
-**jwk** | Optionnal | This is the public key that corresponds to the key used to digitally sign the JWS.
-This key is represented as a JSON Web Key (JWK).
 **kid** | Optionnal | It is a hint indicating which key was used to secure the JWS.
-This parameter allows you to explicitly signal a change of key to recipients.
 The structure of the <i>"kid"</i> value is unspecified.
-Its value MUST be a case-sensitive string.
-**x5u** | Optionnal | It is a URI that refers to a resource for the X.509 public key certificate or certificate chain corresponding to the key used to digitally sign the JWS.
-**x5c** | Optionnal | This parameter contains the X.509 public key certificate or certificate chain corresponding to the key used to digitally sign the JWS.
-**x5t** | Optionnal | It is a base64url-encoded SHA-1 thumbprint (a.k.a. digest) of the DER encoding of the X.509 certificate corresponding to the key used to digitally sign the JWS.
-**x5t#S256** | Optionnal | It is a base64url-encoded SHA-256 thumbprint (a.k.a. digest) of the DER encoding of the X.509 certificate corresponding to the key used to digitally sign the JWS.
-**typ** | Optionnal | It is used by JWS applications to declare the media type of this complete JWS.
-**cty** | Optionnal | It is used by JWS applications to declare the media type of the payload.
-**crit** | Optionnal | It indicates that extensions to this specification and/or JWA are being used that MUST be  understood and processed.
+In case there are multiple signing keys referenced in your JWK Set URI (URI that you shared with itsme® when setting up your project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a>) than it MUST be a case-sensitive string.

+<aside class="alert">The OpenID Connect specifications mention additionnal header parameters which could be included in the JWS Header, but these are not relevant when integrating one of the itsme® services in your application.</aside>

 <ol>
   <li value="2">The JWS Header will then be encoded using UTF-8 and base64url to produce the string below.</li>
 </ol>